Longships, Cornwall: Geography

-The Longships lie off the granite headland of Land's End and the contact area between the granite pluton and the ″country rocks″ is just offshore.
+The Longships lie off the granite headland of Land's End and the contact area between the granite pluton and the "country rocks" is just offshore.
 The reef is within a metamorphic aureole formed after the granite intruded the earlier Devonian rocks between 268 and 275 million years ago, during the Permian period.

-Much of the Longship group is submerged at high water but the three largest islets in the group – Tal-y-Maen, Carn Bras, and Meinek – remain above the high water mark.
+Much of the Longship group is submerged at high water but the three largest islets in the group – Tal-y-Maen, Carn Brâs, and Meinek – remain above the high water mark.
 Two smaller rocks known as Kettle's Bottom are situated midway between Longship and the coast.
 The Longships islets (but not Kettle's Bottom rocks) are in the civil parish of Sennen.

 Names of the rocks

 The names of the rocks that make up the reef have meanings in the Cornish language.